Facelift Surgery (Rhytidectomy)

 Since face lift surgery is real surgery, there are always risks and the potential for complications.
 All the years of experience mentioned above do not eliminate the need for care and individual attention to detail, nor do they guarantee a specific result.
 Since each individual varies in his or her anatomy, physical reactions, and healing abilities, outcomes are never completely predictable.
 Results are further affected by patient compliance with requirements and recommendations.
+Sleeping with the head elevated above heart level (a sofa cushion under your mattress works better than trying to stay on two or more pillows) is important for 3 weeks after surgery.
 You must absolutely avoid aspirin or ibuprofen-containing medications, Aleve™, additional vitamin E (the amount in a daily multivitamin is acceptable), or herbal preparations of any kind for a full two weeks before and after surgery, as these can increase the risk of bleeding requiring re-operation.
 You must also avoid tobacco or nicotine, including gums, patches, or sprays, for two weeks prior to surgery, as even one cigarette or incident of exposure to secondhand smoke can cause loss of circulation, resulting in dead skin or prolonged dressing changes.
 In turn, these may necessitate skin grafting or additional surgery, and the chance of achieving the best possible cosmetic result will be lost.
 Facial nerve damage is very rare and usually temporary, as is infection.
 Most complications are minor, infrequent, and resolve with proper attention.

 Fine lines around the mouth, eyes, or other facial areas can remain partially visible after surgical swelling subsides, and sun damage or skin surface irregularities are not helped by face lift improvement of the deeper tissues and skin.
 After everything heals, our plastic surgeons may recommend treatment of the topmost layers of your skin to enhance your facial rejuvenation, and may discuss facial peel or laser resurfacing depending on your individual skin characteristics.